 Annie's parents, Julia and Michael, suffered a lot of stress and worry during this time, but fortunately they didn't have to worry about financial issues as well.
-Julia and Michael had taken out a CommInsure Child Cover policy.
+Julia and Michael had taken out a CommInsure Child Cover policy for Annie.
 Bacterial meningitis is one of the conditions covered and the diagnosis matched the definition in the CommInsure Protection Product Disclosure Statement (PDS).
 They placed a claim with CommInsure and shortly after received a lump sum payment of $75,000.

 With the money from CommInsure, they were able to cover: